Generic filters

 4. Deferral Period: Some centres may have a temporary deferral if you have had a recent outbreak.

 Contact your local donation centre for their specific policies as guidelines may change over time.
-Their priority is blood supply safety and donor and recipient health.
-If unsure, consult a healthcare professional.

 Is there a vaccine available for Genital Herpes?

-However, research in the field of herpes vaccines is ongoing, and clinical trials are being conducted to develop vaccines for both herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2), which can cause oral and genital herpes, respectively.
+According to the World Health Organisation, no vaccines are currently available for the Herpes virus.
+However, research in the field of herpes vaccines is ongoing, and clinical trials are being conducted to develop vaccines for both herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).

 Is it common for Genital Herpes to infect other sites of the body?

+Genital herpes is primarily caused by two types of herpes simplex viruses: herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).
 While these viruses are commonly associated with genital herpes (HSV-2) and oral herpes (HSV-1), the virus can infect other areas of the body through a process known as autoinoculation.
-However, such occurrences are relatively rare.

 Can I still have unprotected sex?

 It is important to note that whether sex is protected or unprotected, the risk of herpes transmission remains the same due to skin-to-skin contact.
 However, it is advisable to abstain from all sexual activity during an active outbreak.
+Exploring HSV suppressive therapy is an option worth considering if you are worried about frequent outbreaks.

 Next Steps

-Whilst this content is written and reviewed by sexual health specialists, it is for general guidance only.
+Page last reviewed by Mrs. Magdalena Nowacka on 1 November 2023 for general guidance only.
 It is not intended to replace the advice of your clinician.